modern-influence-of-ancient-warriors

 Conclusion

 Ancient warriors were far more than just muscle and bronze.
-They were master of terrain, students of human nature, and pioneers of operational security.
+They were masters of terrain, students of human nature, and pioneers of operational security.
 From the desert scouts of Egypt to the secret agents of China, from the silent Spartans to the methodical Romans, stealth and reconnaissance were the invisible weapons that often turned the tide of history.
 Their techniques were not primitive but sophisticated, born of necessity and refined through centuries of conflict.
 Today's armies still follow in their footsteps—literally and figuratively—making the study of ancient stealth not just a historical curiosity but a living legacy in the art of war.

 Britannica: Reconnaissance and Surveillance